Hybrid work is here to stay

 Background + Demographics

-Owl Labs surveyed 10,000 full-time workers across Europe - including France, Germany, Netherlands, Nordics (Norway, Sweden, Denmark and Finland), and the United Kingdom.
+Owl Labs surveyed 2,000 full-time workers in the United Kingdom.
 This survey data was collected in February 2022.

-We know now that hybrid work “works” for European employees and it doesn’t mean the office is dead or that productivity is stalled.
+We know now that hybrid work works for UK employees and it doesn’t mean the office is dead or that productivity is stalled.
 It just means that we need to reimagine the ways in which we collaborate with coworkers in and out of the office.

 Thanks for taking the time to read our report.
 We hope you found it insightful and useful.